Wasserstein Adversarial Regularization (WAR) on label noise: Wasserstein Adversarial Regularization for label noise

 By minimizing the proposed {$R_{\text{WAR}}$} regularization with $\rr$ belonging in a small ball around $\xx$, we actually minimize a local approximation of the Lipschitz constant of $p_\theta$.
 This has the effect of smoothing-out the model around $\xx$ and makes it more robust to label noise.
-One can see the effect of the cost matrix in the center term of \eqref{eq:bound_OT}, where the values in the ground metric correspond to a weighting of a total variation, hence controlling the effect of the regularization.
+One can see the effect of the cost matrix in the center term of \eqref{eq:bound_OT}, where the values in the ground metric correspond to a weighting of a total variation, hence controlling the effect of the regularization {and the adversarial direction $\rr$ during adversarial computation}.
 Interestingly, the Wasserstein distance can be bounded both below ($\underline{c}$) and above ($\bar{c}$) by Total Variation and weighted total variation similarly to the equation above.
-Finally, in practice we minimize the expectation of the OT loss, which means that we will penalize areas of high density similarly to a regularization with the Sobolev {norm (i.e. penalizing the expected norm of the model gradient} \citep{mroueh2017sobolev}), while keeping a finer control of the class relations, since we use {the ground loss $\CC$ that promotes anisotropy}.
+Finally, in practice we minimize the expectation of the OT loss, which means that we will penalize areas of high density similarly to a regularization with the Sobolev {norm (i.e. penalizing the expected norm of the model gradient} \cite{mroueh2017sobolev}), while keeping a finer control of the class relations, since we use {the ground loss $\CC$ that promotes anisotropy}.

-\paragraph{\bfseries Illustration of the effect of $R_\text{WAR}$}
+\paragraph*{\bfseries Illustration of the effect of $R_\text{WAR}$}

-We illustrate AR and WAR in a simple toy 3 classes classification problem with noise (Figure \ref{fig:loss_simplex}). {Each column of the figure corresponds to a divergence function $D$.
+We illustrate AR and WAR in a simple toy 3-classes classification problem using the Scikit-learn library\cite{scikit-learn} with noise in Figure \ref{fig:loss_simplex}. {Each column of the figure corresponds to a divergence function $D$.
 The top row illustrates the values on the simplex, while the bottom row shows the classification predictions when using $D$ as adversarial regularization.
-From left to right, we compare the effect of training with the cross entropy alone (CCE, no regularization), $R_\text{WAR}$ with $\lambda=0.1$ and $\lambda=0.05$, as well as $R_\text{AR}$ with TV, KL and L2 divergences as $D$.
+From left to right, we compare the effect of training with the cross entropy alone (CCE, no regularization), $R_\text{WAR}$ with $\lambda=0.1$ and $\lambda=0.05$, as well as $R_\text{AR}$ with TV (that is the same as $R_\text{WAR}$ with $0-1$ loss), KL (as used in VAT \cite{VATMiayto2016}) and L2 divergences as $D$.
 For the classification problem, we generated two close classes (in orange and red), as well as a third (in black), which is far from the others.
 Then, we introduced noisy labels (of the black class) in the region of the red class.

 On this toy example, CCE overfits the noisy black labels, yet is able to distinguish the red and orange classes.
 The $R_\text{AR}$ regularizers, being class agnostic, correct for the noisy black labels in the bottom part, but smooth the complex decision function between the orange and red classes.
 On the contrary, $R_\text{WAR}$ uses a different cost per pair of classes, illustrated in the top left panel of Figure~\ref{fig:loss_simplex}: the smallest cost is set between the red and black classes, which has the effect of promoting adversarial examples in that direction.
 This cost / smoothing relation is due to the fact that our problem is a minimization of the OT loss: in other words, the higher the cost between the classes, the less the binary decision boundary will be smoothed.
 Finally, the effect of the global $\lambda$ parameter can also be appreciated in the classification results: while using $\lambda=0.05$, the smoothing of the loss is decreased and the final decision boundary between the mixed classes keeps all its complexity.}